 Note that this only applies to Skills, not weapons, so you can still roll below 10 when attacking with a weapon you’re Proficient with.

-If you’ve reached this point, then you have finished levelling up your Rogue build.
+If you’ve reached this point, then you have finished levelling up your BG3 Rogue Build.
 Congratulations!

 At Level 12, you’ll get to choose one more Feat for your character.